 Walt and Marjorie had two more children Katherine (Sue) born in 1924 and Barbara (Bud) born in 1927.
 Like all pioneer children they grew up enjoying the simple life.
 It was a quiet, often simple life and neighbors and cowboys passing by would often stop in as they traveled along the river coming and going.
 The children received much of their education right on the ranch.

 Len, their eldest, continued to work in the area as a cowboy, married Dorothy Walters in 1943 and raising three children in the Val Marie area.
 Len was killed in an accident in 1969 and buried alongside his mother in Val Marie.
 His sons were Robert, Walter and Kenneth, all educated in Val Marie.
 Robert ranched his entire life, dying from cancer in 2002, while Wally continues to work for a PFRA pasture near Brock.
-Kenneth continued his education in the states and has worked for 30 years in the newspaper business.
+Kenneth continued his education in the states, worked for 30 years in the newspaper business and is now retired.

 Walt and Marjorie introduced Aberdeen Angus blood to their herd during the 1930s.
 Over the years 12 head cattle were honored at the Toronto Royal Fair and he also won a first pride in the heavyweight class at the Chicago International show.

 In 1968 Walt built a new home in Val Marie and spent many winters there, returning to the ranch in the summer.
-As his health detiriated he moved to Montana and was cared for his final years by his daughter Sue, passing away in 1977.
-His grandson, Robert worked the ranch until was sold to the National Park
+As his health deteriorated, he moved to Montana and was cared for his final years by his daughter, Sue, passing away in 1977.
+His grandson, Robert, worked the ranch until it was sold to the National Park

-From his early years Walt was a top cowhand.
+From his early years, Walt was a top cowhand.
 People still remember the young Walt, a colorful figure in his big black Stetson riding tall and straight in the saddle.
-He not only cowboy and ranched, but often competed in stampedes and rodeos, winning money in the saddle bronc events and working as a pickup man.
+He not only cowboyed and ranched, but often competed in stampedes and rodeos, winning money in the saddle bronc events and working as a pickup man.

 Literally, volumes could be written about our pioneers, people such as Walt Larson for example.
 They lived in a time when men were men, as well as good friends, and horses were horses, not play things.